vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 To easily test multiple threading configurations, we deploy multiple Vespa [rank profiles](https://docs.vespa.ai/en/ranking.html).
-Choosing ranking profile is done in the query so it's easy to run experiments without having to re-deploy the application.
+Choosing ranking profile is done in the query, so it's easy to run experiments without having to re-deploy the application.

 <pre>
 rank-profile hamming {